 1) Mindful Breathing

 The best place to start a mindfulness practice is with breath awareness.
-We breathe in and out without thinking, but focusing on this intuitive practice is a simple way to focus our minds.
+Most of us breathe in and out without thinking about it, but becoming conscious and aware of our breath, even if it’s just one inhalation and exhalation, is a simple and powerful way to become more mindful.

 Take a deep breath and focus on the sensation of air entering your nose, throat, and lungs.